icm-dac/pycellmech/README.md

 Feature visualization maps select the largest ROI and superimpose the extracted features on the ROI.
 Thus, this package provides quantitative and qualitative assessments.

+A handful of samples from the Kvasir dataset have been included in this repository for illustrative purposes.

 ## Shape Features